-Wearing a Collar in the Ring - For safety reasons, dogs must not wear slip chains, collars, leads or any other item (e.g. wraps or bandages) when on course.
+Wearing a Collar in the Ring - For safety reasons, dogs must not wear slip collars of any material, or slip chains, martingale collars, leads or any other item (e.g. harness, wrap or bandages) when on course.
 This must not preclude a handler leading a dog to the start line with a leash and collar.
-Any dog wearing a collar or any other item while competing must be eliminated.
-Furthermore, the dog may not be permitted to continue the run while wearing the collar or other item.
-The handler may be permitted to finish the run after removing the collar or other item.
+At the handler's option, dogs are allowed to wear a simple flat buckle or quick release collar on course.
+Collars cannot be loose fitting, and nothing can be attached to the collar such as dangling tags or tabs.
+There can be no decorations or enhancements that project from the face of the collar except for the leash attachment.
+A flat name plate or embroidery name would be accepted.
+Any dog wearing an improper collar or any other item while competing must be eliminated.
+Furthermore, the dog may not be permitted to continue the run while wearing an improper collar or other item.
+The handler may be permitted to finish the run after removing the improper collar or other item.